The Goblin Mirror: Backstory

 The goblins, who once had access to human lands, were banished to their own realm because of their misdeeds.
 But before they departed they left signs and clues as to how they could be contacted.
 They could not return unless they were summoned.

 Hundreds of years later, Mirela, a witch and queen of Hasel, read these signs and asked the goblins for help.
 Her daughter and heir, Ylena was vain and ungrateful and Mirela did not want her to become queen when she died.
 The goblin queen gave Mirela a potion of youth and beauty in exchange for access to the world of man for one night a year.
-Mirela's eternal youth infuriated Ylena and she stuck a bargain with the goblin queen: advice on how to depose Mirela in exchange for access to human lands for a year.
+Mirela's eternal youth infuriated Ylena and she struck a bargain with the goblin queen: advice on how to depose Mirela in exchange for access to human lands for a year.
 One night Mirela died mysteriously and Ylena became queen.
 Even though Ylena did not want an heir, she still had a daughter, Ytresse, and suspected goblin treachery because Ytresse's magic was too strong for her.
 On the last day of the goblins' time on earth, the goblin queen offered Ylena another deal: Ylena would live for as long as the goblins possessed a small lake nearby.
 Ylena assented and the goblins gained unfettered access to human lands with the lake the goblin queen's center of power.
 Ylena, trapped by her bargains with the goblins, wanted no more to do with them.
 But Azdra'ik, a goblin lord and leader of a goblin rebellion against their queen, offered Ylena a secret in exchange for three wishes.
 The secret was that the goblin queen's power lay in a magic mirror.
 Azdra'ik got his wishes and Ylena set about constructing her own mirror into which she put every spell she knew.
 When the goblin queen found out about Ylena's mirror, she sent a goblin army to find and destroy it.
 Ylena was defeated, her mirror reduced to dust, and Hasel left in ruins.
 But the price the goblin queen paid for this victory was that her mirror cracked in two and a shard fell off.
 Azdra'ik stole the shard and gave it to Ytresse.
 Ytresse did not trust the goblin queen and arranged her own heir, Ylysse without the goblins' interference.
 Ytresse in turn passed power, and the shard, onto her heir, Ysabel.
 Ysabel and her twin brother, Karoly were apprenticed to Ytresse's daughter, Urzula.

 Seeking to escape Ytresse's sphere of influence, Urzula took Karoly over the mountain where she married lord Ladislaw of Maggiar and gave birth to Stani, who later became the new lord.
 Karoly became Stani's wizard but Urzula never practised her magic in Maggiar.
 When Urzula (lady Gran) died she left the Stani household with tales of witches and magic from "over-mountain".